lpq29743/lpq29743.github.io/_wiki/interview.md

 37. You are given a data set on cancer detection.
 You’ve build a classification model and achieved an accuracy of 96%.
 Why shouldn’t you be happy with your model performance?
 What can you do about it?

-   Answer: If you have worked on enough data sets, you should deduce that cancer detection results in imbalanced data.
+    答：If you have worked on enough data sets, you should deduce that cancer detection results in imbalanced data.
 In an imbalanced data set, accuracy should not be used as a measure of performance because 96% (as given) might only be predicting majority class correctly, but our class of interest is minority class (4%) which is the people who actually got diagnosed with cancer.
 Hence, in order to evaluate model performance, we should use Sensitivity (True Positive Rate), Specificity (True Negative Rate), F measure to determine class wise performance of the classifier.
 If the minority class performance is found to to be poor, we can undertake the following steps:

     a.
 We can use undersampling, oversampling or SMOTE to make the data balanced.

     b.
 We can alter the prediction threshold value by doing [probability caliberation](https://www.analyticsvidhya.com/blog/2016/07/platt-scaling-isotonic-regression-minimize-logloss-error/) and finding a optimal threshold using AUC-ROC curve.

     c.
 We can assign weight to classes such that the minority classes gets larger weight.

     d.
 We can also use anomaly detection.

     Know more: Imbalanced Classification

 38. 多分类问题如何转二分类方法？